Switchback Travel (Jason Hummel)

 Softshell

-On the far end of the spectrum are pants that feature softshell construction, such as the Outdoor Research Trailbreaker Tour, which has softshell fabric above the knees.
+On the far end of the spectrum are pants that feature softshell construction, such as the Outdoor Research Trailbreaker Tour (not featured on this list), which has softshell fabric above the knees.
 This material is stretchy, air-permeable, and soft against the skin, which makes it great for high-output pursuits.
 On the flip side, softshells absorb moisture much more readily than hardshells, and many options lack a waterproof membrane.
 As a result, a softshell pant is a bad pairing in wet weather—even sitting on snow for an extended period can be a problem—so we don't recommend them for particularly soggy days or resort use.

 Most premium ski pants have a 3-layer construction, which incorporates three separate pieces of fabric: an outer shell, the actual waterproof and breathable membrane, and an inner lining.
 This makes it less bulky compared to a 2-layer design (these require a separate, hanging mesh liner along the interior) and also improves breathability and next-to-skin comfort.
 3-layer pants are more expensive than 2-layer models and often involve big names like Gore-Tex and AscentShell.
 As a result of their strengths, 3-layer pants are popular among serious downhill and backcountry skiers.

 Many mid-range and budget ski pants have a 2-layer construction.
 These are less breathable than 3-layer designs, although the simple designs often use thick fabrics that are quite durable.
 We’ve found that 2-layer pants are perfectly suitable for resort use where ventilation and mobility aren't as important (those skiing moguls or prone to overheating are exceptions).
-You can save quite a bit of cash by going this route, as some 2-layer ski pants run around $100 (the Columbia Bugaboo V costs $120, for example).
-For comparison, the cheapest 3-layer waterproof pant on our list is the Flylow Chemical Pant at $365.
+You can save quite a bit of cash by going this route, as some 2-layer ski pants run around $100-$150 (the North Face Freedom Pant costs $170, for example).
+For comparison, the cheapest 3-layer waterproof pants on our list are Flylow's Donna and Chemical Pant at $365.

 Quality water resistance in a ski pant is an absolute must.
 They come in contact with snow on nearly every run and really put the membrane and outer fabric to the test.
 For ultimate waterproof protection, look for a burly hardshell pant made with Gore-Tex, eVent, or NeoShell.
 Mid-range and entry-level options utilize the manufacturer’s in-house laminates that are still fully waterproof but most likely won’t have as long a lifespan.
 Seam taping and a DWR coating also are important for hard chargers to keep moisture from sneaking through.
 In terms of waterproofing, spending a little more does get you a nice upgrade in quality and longevity.

 Backcountry skiers have a different set of priorities, so they do not always require full waterproofing.
 Less time sitting on a chair and more time on the skin track means that some backcountry skiers only need waterproofing in specific areas or a very water-resistant construction (especially for riders in regions known for dry snow like the Rocky Mountains).
-Your needs will vary but don't automatically discount a partially waterproof or non-waterproof pant—including the Outdoor Research Trailbreaker Tour from our list above—for backcountry use.
+Your needs will vary but don't automatically discount a partially waterproof or non-waterproof pant for backcountry use.

 Ski pants see a lot of rough use—everything from boot buckles to metal edges and chair lifts can wreak havoc on the materials.
 As a result, they are a tough bunch overall.
 The most common way of determining ski pant durability is the fabric denier (D), which measures the thickness of the threads used for the shell material.
 Most resort-oriented designs are pretty substantial, including the Patagonia Storm Shift (150D) and The North Face Freedom (140D x 160D).
 On the other end of the spectrum, touring-focused pants like the Patagonia Stormstride (40D) make the most compromises in durability to maximize comfort, mobility, and performance on the go.
-Our top-rated pant, the Arc’teryx Sabre, does an excellent job of balancing needs for both activities with its high-quality 80D shell.
+Our top-rated pants, the Arc’teryx Sabre and women's Sentinel do an excellent job of balancing needs for both activities with their high-quality 80D shells.
 It’s worth noting that many pants include a reinforced patch along the inside of the cuff (sometimes referred to as a scuff guard) for additional protection from ski edges.

 Another “either/or” decision when choosing ski pants is whether to opt for regular ski pants or a bib.
 Pants are the traditional choice and what most folks are familiar and comfortable with.
 They’re completely capable of resort or backcountry skiing and are much easier to slip on and off.
 The primary downside is felt when cold air or moisture finds its way up your back on the chairlift or after taking a fall.

 Bibs are the remedy for these maladies as they offer better protection from the snow, wind, and wet.
 They also run a little warmer thanks to the extra layering that covers part of your upper body.
 While you don’t have to worry about any discomfort from a waistband, the straps that run over your shoulders can take some getting used to (and you’ll need to dial in the fit to keep them from moving around excessively or interfering with your backpack's shoulder straps).
 But deep powder explorers or those who are prone to good falls may prefer bib-style pants.
-The Flylow Gear Baker, Trew Gear Chariot Primo, Outdoor Research Hemispheres II, and Patagonia SnowDrifter are a few of our favorite bib designs.
+The Flylow Gear Baker, Trew Gear Chariot Primo, Flylow Gear Foxy, and REI First Chair GTX are a few of our favorite bib designs.

 Pockets

 Typically, your jacket or backpack will be your primary place to store personal items, but it’s still worth checking the pocket situation on a pair of ski pants you’re eyeing.
 We recommend looking for a couple of zippered pockets that can fit snacks or personal effects.
 Unless you really need the extra capacity, we’re not huge fans of cargo pockets for resort skiing—filling them with larger items feels ungainly on the mountain.
-Backcountry-specific pants like the Patagonia Stormstride and Outdoor Research Trailbreaker Tour put a greater emphasis on storage with dedicated pockets for items like a beacon.
+Backcountry-specific pants like the Patagonia Stormstride and Black Diamond Recon Stretch put a greater emphasis on storage with dedicated pockets for items like an avalanche beacon.

 Ventilation

 To aid in breathability, most ski pants offer a zippered ventilation system that amounts to pit zips for your legs.
 The most common locations for the zippered panels are along the inside of your upper legs or on the outside of your thighs.
 Either style will help dump a lot of heat, although the former design adds unwanted bulk and can occasionally impact comfort.
 Backcountry-specific pants often place the zippers on the outside of the legs in part for this reason.
-The Flylow Chemical Pant and the Trew Gear Eagle have vents on both sides of the leg, which provides excellent cross ventilation.
+The Flylow Gear Chemical and Donna pants have vents on both sides of the leg, which provide excellent cross ventilation.

 Recco